ekridikriduck/sql-data-viewer/README.md

 Enter the query.
 Press Execute query.
 A default response for the query should appear in tabular format.
+User should be able to sort the data by clicking on the icon in the column header.

 ### `Predefined Queries`